Grow light: Common types by generation

-Fourth generation: Light emitting diodes (LEDs)
+Fourth generation: Light-emitting diodes (LEDs)

 LED light is regarded as the fourth generation of light sources.
 LED lights produce the highest photosynthetically active radiation (PAR) of any light.

 LED grow lights are usually composed of multiple individual light-emitting diodes in a casing with a heat sink and built-in fans.
 Most or all LEDs use AC/DC or DC/DC power supplies that provide constant direct current through the LEDs, regulating the amount of total power the LEDs can draw and preventing their failure.

 Individual LEDs usually provide only a single narrow range of colors, and so different color LEDs are mixed in grow lights in proportions depending on the intended use.
-It is known from the study of photomorphogenesis that green, red, far-red and blue light spectra have an effect on root formation, plant growth, and flowering, but there are not enough scientific studies or field-tested trials using LED grow lights to recommend specific color ratios for optimal plant growth under LED grow lights.
+It is known from the study of photomorphogenesis that green, red, far-red and blue light spectra each have an effect on root formation, plant growth, and flowering, but there are not enough scientific studies or field-tested trials using LED grow lights to recommend specific color ratios for optimal plant growth under LED grow lights.
 It has been shown that many plants can grow normally if given both red and blue light.
 However, many studies indicate that red and blue light (pink to purple depending on the red to blue ratio) only provides the most cost efficient method of growth, plant growth is still better under light supplemented with green.

 White LED grow lights provide a full spectrum of light designed to mimic natural light, providing plants a spectrum of red, blue and green.
-White light is rated on a spectrum in terms of Color temperature where cooler lights produce more blue photons and warmer lights produce more red photons.
+White light is rated on a spectrum in terms of color temperature where cooler lights produce more blue photons and warmer lights produce more red photons.

 A large number of plant species have been assessed in greenhouse trials to make sure plants have higher quality in biomass and biochemical ingredients even higher or comparable with field conditions.
-Plant performance of mint, basil, lentil, lettuce, cabbage, parsley, carrot were measured by assessing health and vigor of plants and success in promoting growth.
-Promoting in profuse flowering of select ornamentals including primula, marigold, stock were also noticed.
+Plant performance of mint, basil, lentil, lettuce, cabbage, parsley, and carrot were measured by assessing health and vigor of plants and success in promoting growth.
+Promotion of profuse flowering in select ornamentals including primula, marigold, and stock were also noticed.